JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

     * WebGL types
 * Packages `org.w3c.dom.*`:
     * DOM API types
-* Packages `kotlin.browser`
+* Packages `kotlinx.browser`
+    * DOM API global objects, like `window` and `document`

-To use the declarations from the `kotlinx-browser` library, add the `kotlinx-browser` dependency in your project's build configuration file:
+To use the declarations from the `kotlinx-browser` library, add it as a dependency in your project's build configuration file:

 ```kotlin